Surface of revolution: Geodesics

 Meridians are always geodesics on a surface of revolution.
 Other geodesics are governed by Clairaut's relation.

 Toroids

 A surface of revolution with a hole in, where the axis of revolution does not intersect the surface, is called a toroid.
 For example, when a rectangle is rotated around an axis parallel to one of its edges, then a hollow square-section ring is produced.
 If the revolved figure is a circle, then the object is called a torus.

-Applications

-The use of surfaces of revolution is essential in many fields in physics and engineering.
-When certain objects are designed digitally, revolutions like these can be used to determine surface area without the use of measuring the length and radius of the object being designed.